Facbook Pixel

 Musical Connections

 We hope you will enjoy listening to and exploring these playlists.
-If you would like to receive notices of when new playlists are added, and learn about upcoming Musical Connections events, just email us here.
+If you would like to receive notices of when new playlists are added, and learn about upcoming Musical Connections events, email us here.

 Using Spotify Playlists: To enjoy the full playlist you will need an account with Spotify.
 To create a free account, simply click on the playlist title or one of the songs and you will be prompted to create an account (or to sign in if you already have an account).
 There is no requirement to provide credit card information or incur any other obligation.
 With a free account you get full access to the music and will periodically have ads play in between songs.

-Coming Soon (join email list to be notified)
+(Join the email list to be notified)

 Musical Connection’s First Playlist